Noctule (band)

 Noctule is a British musical project founded by Serena Cherry, best known as the lead guitarist and co-lead vocalist of Svalbard, in 2020.
 Launched as a personal creative outlet amidst the COVID-19 pandemic lockdowns, Cherry considered the project to be a return to her roots as a black metal solo artist, prior to forming Svalbard in 2011, with its video game-inspired lyrics contrasting with the aforementioned band's heavy subject matters.

-The project's debut album, Wretched Abyss (2021), is musically and lyrically themed around the 2011 video game The Elder Scrolls V: Skyrim; its songs focus on certain dungeons, storylines and weapons from the game.
-As of 2024, Cherry is working on a follow-up album, which will be about a different game.
+The project's debut album, Wretched Abyss (2021), is musically and lyrically themed around the 2011 video game The Elder Scrolls V: Skyrim, whilst its second album, Extinguish Thy Flame (2026), is themed around the 2022 video game Elden Ring.

 History

 Early history and Wretched Abyss (2020–2022)

 When she was 16 years old, Serena Cherry purchased a four-track recorder, a Jackson guitar and a Boss DR-110 Dr. Rhythm drum machine and began writing black metal songs, releasing three EPs under a moniker.
 A few years later, she hired a live band which opened for Gallhammer and Nachtmystium, though it eventually fell apart and she returned to working on music on her own.
 Cherry later formed the post-hardcore band Svalbard with Liam Phelan and Mark Lilley in 2011.
 Cherry said that her black metal element "never stopped but it simmered down" whilst in the band, and that she "always found I had way more [blackended] ideas than I could cram into a Svalbard album"; some of the riffs that would be used with Noctule were originally written for Svalbard but deemed unfit for the band's sound.

 I have always associated Skyrim with black metal.
 The snowy mountain settings, the morbid themes, the Norse mythology backbone – it just goes hand in hand for me.